What Is I-CARE?

 Parents and individuals wishing to obtain a copy of immunization records for their child or themselves must follow the following steps:

-- Return the signed copy of the authorization to the I-CARE Program Staff via email or fax (see CONTACT US in the right-hand column for more information).
+- Return the signed copy of the authorization to the I-CARE Program Staff via email at email@example.com.

 - Be sure to include a return fax number.